-- 2. For the purposes of this Directive, discrimination includes: - (a) harassment and sexual harassment, within the meaning of Article 2(2) of Directive 2006/54/EC, as well as any less favourable treatment based on a person's rejection of or submission to such conduct, when such harassment or treatment relates to or results from the exercise of the rights provided for in this Directive; - (b) instruction to discriminate against persons on grounds of sex; - (c) any less favourable treatment of a woman related to pregnancy or maternity leave within the meaning of Council Directive 92/85/EEC24; - (d)new any less favourable treatment of a worker on grounds of sex related to any of the family leaves or flexible working arrangements within the meaning of the Council Directive (EU) 2019/115825; - (e) [...]discrimination based on a combination of sex and any other ground or grounds of discrimination protected under Directive 2000/43/EC or Directive 2000/78/EC. - 3.
-Paragraph 2(e) does not entail additional obligations for employers, extending the obligations under this Directive, to other protected grounds than sex.
+- 2. For the purposes of this Directive, discrimination includes: - harassment and sexual harassment, within the meaning of Article 2(2) of Directive 2006/54/EC, as well as any less favourable treatment based on a person's rejection of or submission to such conduct, when such harassment or treatment relates to or results from the exercise of the rights provided for in this Directive; - (b) instruction to discriminate against persons on grounds of sex; - (c) any less favourable treatment of a woman related to pregnancy or maternity leave within the meaning of Council Directive 92/85/EEC28; - (d)(new) any less favourable treatment of a worker [...] within the meaning of the Council Directive (EU) 2019/115829; - (e)(new) [...] based on a combination of sex and any other ground or grounds of discrimination protected under Directive 2000/43/EC or Directive 2000/78/EC. - 3.
+Paragraph 2(e) does not entail additional obligations for employers to gather data as referred to in this Directive related to other protected grounds of discrimination than sex.